4SAMU/InstaMint/README.md

 - Claiming XP rewards is coming soon!
 Users will need at least 100 XP to claim INSTA tokens.

--- `IPFS` Integration: All NFT media and metadata are securely and immutably stored on IPFS via `Pinata`.
+4.`IPFS` Integration: All NFT media and metadata are securely and immutably stored on IPFS via `Pinata`.

--- `Wallet Compatibility`: Seamlessly connect your preferred Etherlink-compatible wallets, including Brave Wallet, MetaMask, Rainbow, Coinbase Wallet, and WalletConnect.
+5.`Wallet Compatibility`: Seamlessly connect your preferred Etherlink-compatible wallets with ease using `ThirdWeb tools`

--- User-Friendly Interface: A modern and responsive web application built with Next.js ensures a smooth user experience.
+6.User-Friendly Interface: A modern and responsive web application built with Next.js ensures a smooth user experience.

--- Secure Authentication: Login and registration available via email and password, with an option to connect wallet.
+7.Secure Authentication: Login and registration available via email and password, with an option to connect wallet.

 ## Technical Stack

 InstaMint leverages a robust combination of decentralized and centralized technologies to deliver a powerful and user-friendly experience.

--- Blockchain Network: Tezos (via Etherlink Testnet/Mainnet)
+1.`Blockchain Network`: Tezos (via Etherlink Testnet/Mainnet)

--- Smart Contracts: Solidity (ERC721URIStorage for NFTs, ERC20 for INSTA token)
+2.`Smart Contracts`: Solidity (ERC721URIStorage for NFTs, ERC20 for INSTA token)

 - Utilizes OpenZeppelin Contracts for security and best practices.

--- Decentralized Storage: IPFS (via Pinata for reliable pinning)
+3.`Decentralized Storage`: IPFS (via Pinata for reliable pinning)

--- Frontend: Next.js (React Framework)
+4.`Frontend`: Next.js (React Framework)

--- Backend: Next.js (API Routes)
+5.`Backend`: Next.js (API Routes)

--- Database: MongoDB
+6.`Database`: MongoDB

 ## Architecture

 InstaMint employs a hybrid architecture:

--- Frontend (Next.js): Provides the user interface, handles wallet interactions, and facilitates direct communication with IPFS for content uploads.
+— Frontend (Next.js): Provides the user interface, handles wallet interactions, and facilitates direct communication with IPFS for content uploads.

--- Backend (Next.js API Routes): Manages user accounts, tracks XP, stores an indexed copy of NFT metadata in MongoDB for quick searches, and will eventually manage the INSTA token distribution.
+— Backend (Next.js API Routes): Manages user accounts, tracks XP, stores an indexed copy of NFT metadata in MongoDB for quick searches, and will eventually manage the INSTA token distribution.

--- Smart Contracts (on Etherlink): Handle the core logic for NFT creation, marketplace listings, sales, and the INSTA token mechanics.
+— Smart Contracts (on Etherlink): Handle the core logic for NFT creation, marketplace listings, sales, and the INSTA token mechanics.

--- IPFS (via Pinata): Stores the immutable NFT image files and their JSON metadata.
+— IPFS (via Pinata): Stores the immutable NFT image files and their JSON metadata.

--- MongoDB: The NoSQL database used by the Next.js backend for persistent storage of user data, XP, and cached NFT metadata.
+— MongoDB: The NoSQL database used by the Next.js backend for persistent storage of user data, XP, and cached NFT metadata.

 ```shell
   graph TD